jflude/drumz/README.md

-# Splice Interview Exercise - Justin Flude - Drum Machine
+# Splice Interview Exercise

+A simulation of a simple drum machine.

+Copyright (c) 2020 Justin Flude <justin_flude@hotmail.com>.
+All rights reserved.

 ## How to Test and Build